 Student Name: Grade:

-Parent/Legal Guardian Name:
+Parent/Legal Guard dian Name:

-Home Telephone: Work Telephone :
+Home Telephone: Work Telepho ne:

 Type of Device: Serial Number:

-If the device is a cellular telephone, please provide the telepl none #:
+If the device is a ce llular telephone, please provide e the telephone #:

-Parent/Legal Guardian's signature Date
+Parent/Legal Guard dian's signature Date

-Student's signature
+Student's signature Date

 PUBLICITY RELEASE

-Throughout the school year APS and local schools will conc national news media.
-This permission is effective as long as give further notice to his/her/my Assistant Principal in writing.
-I grant permission for my child/I to participate District.
-Such activities may include but are not District) news reporters; photographs for third publications including newsletters, calendars, and be newscasts, cable programming, and School District District designee's right to crop, edit, or treat the place discretion.
-I understand that although the District media activities, the District has no control over how I/my child attends his/her/g. e in any publicity activities f limited to: interview sessi party (non-District) news prochures; videotaping for I t promotional videos.
-I ac photograph, video, or audict makes efforts to only e for events sponsored by the ons with third party (non-papers or various District ocal and national television knowledge the District's or o clip of me/my child at its ngage students in positive
+national news med give further notice I gran District.
+S District) in publication newscasts District de discretion. ia.
+This permission is effective to his/her/my Assistant Princip on the permission for my child/I to Such activities may include busews reporters; photographs in sincluding newsletters, calend, cable programming, and Schrisignee's right to crop, edit, or I understand that although Is will conduct activities that may as long as I/my child attends his/heal in writing. participate in any publicity activities are not limited to: interview set for third party (non-District) nedars, and brochures; videotaping for all treat the photograph, video, or all the District makes efforts to only ollower how third party media use in er/my current school or until I es for events sponsored by the essions with third party (non- ewspapers or various District or local and national television acknowledge the District's or udio clip of me/my child at its y engage students in positive

-Parent/Legal Guardian's signature Date
+Parent/Legal Guard Date

-CLUBS/ORGANIZATIONS After reviewing the list of Clubs/Organizations at my studer the school office), I decline permission for my child (under club(s) which is defined as clubs and organizations that are d the school): I understand that I should discuss this prohibition with my information regarding student organizations may be found as nt's school (available from the age of 18) to particip irectly under the sponsorshum child to ensure compliance the school website or from ate in the following school ip, direction, and control of
+CLUBS/ORGANIZAT After reviewing the the school office), club(s) which is def the school): FIONS e list of Clubs/Organizations at I decline permission for my clined as clubs and organizations my student's school (available fro hild (under the age of 18) to partion that are directly under the sponso ----------------------------------- m the school website or from cipate in the following school rship, direction, and control of

+information regard ing student organizations may l be found at the school.

-Parent/Legal Guardian's signature Date
+Parent/Legal Guard dian's signature Date